Home / Resume / Construction / Carpenter Resume

 Material Takeoffs & Estimating

-Tip: If the job posting specifies a type of construction (e.g., 'commercial tenant improvement' or 'custom residential'), tailor your skills and experience bullets to match that project type.
+Tip: If the job posting specifies a type of construction (for example commercial tenant improvement or custom residential), tailor your skills and experience bullets to match that project type.
 Generic carpentry resumes lose to targeted ones.

 Resume summary examples you can steal